 The following stages are affected: 1,4,10,11,14,15,16A,22-25,26.

-Turn L up the road past the shrine for 50m.
-Just round the R-hand bend a rough path turns up L into the juniper scrub and follows the crest of the rounded spur threading through the bushes.
-Slightly below to your R are the remains of fields still neatly terraced with big stones.
-Keep up the L edge of these terraces, without dropping down the slope to your L. You can see the road over to your R. In 15min you rejoin it beside a large and isolated wild pear tree (gortsiá).
-Turn L and follow the tarmac up towards a row of conspicuous tooth-like rocks on the ridge ahead (10min).
+It broadly follows the bottom of the gully, climbing at a gentle gradient over the crumbling walls of long-abandoned fields.
+There is a conspicuous clump of firs ahead to your R and another on a low shoulder L above your gully.
+From this latter clump, a clear path leads uphill to rejoin the tarmac on a sharp R bend by a tin shrine (1hr 45min).
+Turn L up the road.
+Just past the shrine, the path turns up L into juniper scrub.
+To your R are the remains of fields still neatly terraced with big stones.
+The path follows the L edge of these terraces.
+The road is visible to your R. In 20mins you rejoin it, turning L and following it up towards a row of conspicuous tooth-like rocks on the ridge ahead (2hr 10min).
 Immediately over the col, between two shrines, descend R on a track that quickly doubles back L into and across a stream gully.
 Climb the opposite flank on a section of old kalderími to join a further track running across the slope above you.
-Bear L and rejoin the tarmac on the edge of a fenced walnut grove (10min).
-100m later you come to the beautiful spring of Áyios Nikólaos under a plane tree beside the road (2hr 20min).
+Bear L and rejoin the tarmac on the edge of a fenced walnut grove (2hr 20min).
+100m later you come to the beautiful spring of Áyios Nikólaos under a plane tree beside the road (2hr 45min).
 Out of sight just behind it is a small chapel: a possible campsite.
 If the spring is dry, the powerful year-round Kría Vrísi is just below the road L 200m further up.

 2) UPDATE 2